Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 That’s why Ramke conducted extensive consulting with the Australian indigenous community during pre-production.
 In this way, Cargo avoids falling into stereotypes, showing a faithful contemporary representation of language and cultural practices.

-And as for its “zombies”, Cargo offers an original and interesting twist to its creatures, with that virus that manifests itself more in the form of disgusting pus in the mucous membranes and in a behavior that oscillates between hunger attacks and hibernation, where the infected seek darkness, even digging and hiding their heads underground, like an ostrich myth.
+And as for its “zombies”, Cargo offers an original and interesting twist to its creatures, with that virus that manifests itself more in the form of disgusting pus in the mucous membranes and in behavior that oscillates between hunger attacks and hibernation, where the infected seek darkness, even digging and hiding their heads underground, like an ostrich myth.

 Yes, Cargo is a modest film that is not necessarily designed for the more gore spectrum enthusiasts of the genre.
 But its themes, its original character design, and Freeman’s performance make it a recommended viewing.
 For more zombie movies don't forget to check out our best of zombie films list.
 On it, you'll find comedy, drama, action and horror outings of the genre.